 Name three things you did not want to be without when you were pregnant.

-My pregnancy pillow, my pregnancy tights and my partner’s foot massages.
+My pregnancy pillow, my maternity trousers and maternity leggings and my partner’s foot massages.

 What do you hope to pass on to your child?